Synthetixio/synthetix/docs/content/contracts/ExchangeRates.md

     - [`oracle`](#oracle): This address is not actually a contract, but it is the source of prices for this contract.
     - [`Aggregators`](#aggregators): These are a collection of decentralized pricing networks that collect and aggregate results from a network of oracles.
     - [`PurgeableSynth`](PurgeableSynth.md): exchange rates are used to determine if the total token value is below the purge threshold.
-    - [`Synthetix`](Synthetix.md): the value of tokens is used to in order to facilitate exchange between them, to compute the `XDR` value of minted tokens for the [debt ledger](SynthetixState.md#debtledger), and to ensure exchanges cannot occur while price updates and being made or if a particular exchange rate is stale.
+    - [`Synthetix`](Synthetix.md): the value of tokens is used to in order to facilitate exchange between them, and to ensure exchanges cannot occur while price updates and being made or if a particular exchange rate is stale.
     - [`ArbRewarder`](ArbRewarder.md): The ArbRewarder must know the current SNX/ETH price so that arbitrage is accurate.

 ---